How to apply

 Personal statement

-Your personal statement (also called a statement of suitability) should explain how you consider your personal skills, qualities and experience provide evidence of your suitability for the role, with particular reference to the essential criteria in the person specification.
+Your personal statement (also called a statement of suitability) should explain how you consider your personal skills, qualities and experience provide evidence of your suitability for the role with reference to the Success Profiles criteria mentioned in the job advert.
 The word limit for your personal statement will be confirmed on the job advert, it is usually between 750 and 1,250 words.

 Step 2 - Telephone interviews